IowaDave/flash-at-firmware-to-esp-01/README.md

 3 int main () { return 0; }
 ~~~

+Move the switch on the USB adapter with its switch in the 'Prog" position.
+Enter the short program into the Arduino IDE.
+Choose "Generic ESP8266 Module" as the boart type and select the Port where the computer mounted the adapter.
+My Debian-based Linux system mounted it at /dev/ttyUSB0, for example.

+Make a note of this mount-point, as you will need to enter it on the esptool command line when flashing the AT-command firmware.

 This program does nothing except to halt operation of the CPU.
 It is probably not necessary.
 Uploading a program from the IDE does at least reassure me that the ESP-01 is properly connected and prepared to accept a firmware upload.

 <blockquote>
-If Arduino IDE complains that it cannot find &#x0027;python&#x0027;, as it did when I ran the IDE under the Ubuntu 24.04 operating system, then you might need to install a short utility package.
+If Arduino IDE complains that it cannot find &#x0027;python&#x0027;, as it did when I ran the IDE under the Ubuntu 24.04 operating system, then you might need to install a small utility package named <a href="https://ubuntu.pkgs.org/25.04/ubuntu-main-amd64/python-is-python3_3.13.3-1_all.deb.html">python-is-python3</a>.
+The link goes to an explanation of what the package does and how it solves the problem.

-Here is a link explaining this utility, which is named <a href="https://ubuntu.pkgs.org/25.04/ubuntu-main-amd64/python-is-python3_3.13.3-1_all.deb.html">python-is-python3</a>.
 </blockquote>

+After uploading the program onto the ESP-01 module, quit the Arduino IDE.
+This step ensures that it does not stay connected to the port where the ESP is mounted.
+If you allow the IDE to keep the port in a 'busy' state it may interfere with flashing the AT-command firmware at the next step.

 <h2 id="path-to-epstool">Obtain the Path to the <em>esptool.py</em> Utility</h2>